Spicy Black Bean Soup

 In a perfect world, the best way to cook with beans is actually by soaking them and cooking them from scratch.
 This process helps to makes them more easily digested (so they are less of a musical fruit), as it helps to remove the phytic acid and anti-nutrients naturally present in dried beans.
 Although this is the ideal way to prepare them, I do think there is a time and a place for canned beans, and I frequently use them myself, so I always encourage people to use them too.
 Using canned beans can help to save on time so you can whip up a delicious and healthy meal in a pinch, without breaking the bank.

-This Spicy Black Bean Soup is such a simple and filling meal, and I truly think that it is a great make-ahead meal or meal prep idea.
-In fact, the longer this soups sits in the fridge the better it tastes, as flavours really come together, so it really tastes best on day 2 or 3.
-Make this Spicy Black Bean Soup on a Sunday afternoon for a delicious week’s worth of plant-based protein filled lunches.
+This spicy black bean soup is such a simple and filling meal, and I truly think that it is a great make-ahead meal or meal prep idea.
+In fact, the longer this soup sits in the fridge the better it tastes, as flavours really come together, so it really tastes best on day 2 or 3.
+Make this spicy black bean soup on a Sunday afternoon for a delicious week’s worth of plant-based protein filled lunches.

 Spicy Black Bean Soup